 Spine Fellowship Program

-There are three goals of our Spine Fellowship program:
+There are three main goals of our Spine Fellowship Program:

-- To develop the physician’s knowledge and surgical techniques for treating diseases of the spine
+- To develop the physician’s knowledge along with surgical techniques for treating diseases of the spine

 - To provide experience in conducting appropriate research in the laboratory and/or clinical setting